 Interdependence Movement screening of Girl Rising at Berkshire International Film Festival -- 6/1/13

-Leah and Benjamin Barber and the Interdependence Movement, Kelley Vickery and BIFF, and 10 x 10 invite you to a very special screening and panel discussion with notable political, media and cultural figures on Saturday, June 1st at 6pm at the Mahaiwe Theater in Great Barrington around the remarkable new documentary "Girl Rising."
+Leah and Benjamin Barber and the Interdependence Movement, Kelley Vickery and BIFF, and 10 x 10 presented a very special screening and panel discussion with notable political, media and cultural figures on Saturday, June 1st at 6pm at the Mahaiwe Theater in Great Barrington around the remarkable new documentary "Girl Rising."

 This groundbreaking film, directed by Academy Award nominee Richard Robbins, tells the stories of 9 extraordinary girls from 9 countries – striving beyond circumstance, pushing past limits.
 Their dreams, their voices, their remarkable lives are captured in a moving film about the strength of the human spirit and the power of education to change the world.
 The stories are written by renowned writers from each girl's country and narrated by esteemed actors including Meryl Streep, Anne Hathaway, and Frieda Pinto and Liam Neeson.

-The panel, moderated by Benjamin Barber, public intellectual and author of Jihad vs. McWorld and If Mayors Ruled the World will include Tom Yellin, executive director of Girl Rising and 10 x 10; Carol Gilligan, noted feminist, psychologist and author of In a Different Voice; Shabana Basij-Rasikh, a 10 x 10 Global Ambassador and Managing Director of SOLA (School of Leadership, Afghanistan); and Maaza Mengiste, one of the film's remarkable writers.
+The panel spoke to a full audience at this sold out show and was moderated by Benjamin Barber, public intellectual and author of Jihad vs. McWorld and If Mayors Ruled the World; panelists included Tom Yellin, executive producer of Girl Rising and 10 x 10; Carol Gilligan, noted feminist, psychologist and author of In a Different Voice; Shabana Basij-Rasikh, a 10 x 10 Global Ambassador and Managing Director of SOLA (School of Leadership, Afghanistan); and Maaza Mengiste, one of the film's remarkable writers.